API Reference

 Storage APIs

-The Agentuity SDK provides two storage APIs: Key-Value Storage and Vector Storage.
+The Agentuity SDK provides three storage APIs: Key-Value Storage, Vector Storage, and Object Storage.

 Key-Value Storage